okok147/Flutter-Resources/README.md

 # Disable Debug Banner in flutter

-    // in return new MaterialApp(
+    // in main.dart > return new MaterialApp(

     debugShowCheckedModeBanner: false,
     //)